Silverknowes: Education

-Most of the neighbourhood lies in the catchment area for Davidson's Mains Primary School and the Royal High School in Barnton, one of Scotland's most famous schools, the 28th oldest school in the world, dating back to 1128.
+Most of the neighbourhood lies in the catchment area for Davidson's Mains Primary School and the Royal High School in Barnton, the 28th oldest school in the world, dating back to 1128.

-Previously, one of the primary schools serving the area was known as Silverknowes Primary.
-After its merger with Muirhouse Primary, the land was developed as housing, and now has the address of Silverknowes Eastway.
-This newly developed area falls within the catchments of Craigroyston Primary & High schools.
+After the merger of Silverknowes Primary with Muirhouse Primary, the former's land was developed as housing, and now has the address of Silverknowes Eastway.
+This area falls within the catchments of Craigroyston Primary and Craigroyston Community High School.

 Transport links

-Frequent Lothian Buses link Silverknowes to Edinburgh city centre, continuing to:
+The following Lothian Buses link Silverknowes to Edinburgh city centre and beyond: